Presidential Medal of Freedom: Insignia

 The badge of the Presidential Medal of Freedom is in the form of a golden star with white enamel, with a red enamel pentagon behind it; the central disc bears thirteen gold stars on a blue enamel background (taken from the Great Seal of the United States) within a golden ring.
 Golden bald eagles with spread wings stand between the points of the star.
 It is worn around the neck on a blue ribbon having white edge stripes.
 Women may choose to receive the award as a bow worn on the left chest (as for Margaret Thatcher).

 A special and rarely granted award, called the Presidential Medal of Freedom with Distinction, has a larger version of the same badge, which is worn as a star on the left chest.
 It comes with a sash that is worn over the right shoulder (similarly to the Grand Cross of an order of chivalry), with its rosette (blue with a white edge, bearing the central disc of the badge at its center) resting on the left hip.
 When the medal with Distinction is awarded, the star may be presented hanging from a neck ribbon and can be identified by its size, which is larger than the standard badge.

 In addition to the full-size insignia, the award is accompanied by a service ribbon for wear on military service uniforms, a miniature medal pendant for wear on mess dress or civilian formal wear, and a lapel badge for wear on civilian clothes, all of which comes in the full presentation set.
 There is a silver bald eagle with spread wings on the miniature and service ribbon, or a golden bald eagle for a medal awarded with Distinction.

 The Insignia was designed by the Army's Institute of Heraldry, led by Col. Harry Downing Temple.

 Revocation

 There is no process for the award to be revoked.
-This issue has been raised regarding certain recipients, in particular regarding the award given to actor and comedian Bill Cosby.
+This issue has been raised regarding certain recipients, in particular regarding the award given to actor and comedian Bill Cosby, following allegations of sexual assault against him.